Start in the right place.

 You do not need to master every part of the Direct Action System at once.

-Start with one useful tool.
+Start with one capability.
 Use it under real pressure.
 See the value for yourself.
 Then move deeper when you are ready for more structure, more examples, and more application.

 Get the Direct Action Starter Sheet